juliusmwas/juliusmwas/README.md

+  Hi👋

-- 👋 Hi, I’m Julius Mwangi.
+ - I’m Julius Mwangi.
  - 👀 I’m interested in web development, software development.
  -🌱 I’m currently learning full-stack web development focusing on HTML, CSS, JavaScript, and Python.
- --💞️ I’m looking to collaborate on open-source web development projects, software tools, and coding challenges.
+ -💞️ I’m looking to collaborate on open-source web development projects, software tools, and coding challenges.
  - 📫 How to reach me juliusmwass100@gmail.com.
  - 😄 Pronouns: He/Him.
  -⚡ Fun fact: I enjoy debugging more than coding sometimes!

 <!---
 juliusmwas/juliusmwas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.